bornebyte/log/README.md

 ./index.js init
 ```

 Next, set your password.
 This password will be required every time you run a command.
+The default password is empty string.
+So just press enter.

 ```bash
 ./index.js chpass